msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 ## Phone bills

 Since I have WiFi at home, work, and most places I frequent, I don't need much data.
 I spend $160/year on a Tello pay-as-you-go plan that has 500 MB of data, 500 minutes of calls, and unlimited texting.
-I had a similarly priced plan with Rogers while I was living in Vancouver that had a lower limit on calls.
+My plan's price recently dropped to $11.27/month after tax or around $135/year, which was a nice surprise.

-If you need more data, Tello and several other providers offer 12 GB of data for under $500/year.
+If you need more data, Tello and several other providers offer 12 GB of data for under $500/year.  _[Here's a referral link for a $10 credit](https://tello.com/account/register?_referral=P35J1KH9) if you decide to open a Tello plan.
+Of course, you should always compare with other providers and choose the one that works best for you._

+I had a bare-bones $5.75/month pay-as-you-go plan with Rogers while I was going to school in Vancouver, which had no data and lower limits on calls and texts.
+I'd re-evaluate providers with basic data plans if I moved back.
+One of my friends recommends [Public Mobile](https://publicmobile.ca) for inexpensive pay-as-you-go plans in Canada.
+As of today, their 500 MB plan will run you $25/month, or $300/year, which is pretty good compared to other Canadian plans.

 _Frugal subtotal: $12k/year for fixed housing + $4.2k/year for food and alcohol + $1.2k/year for transit + $0.3k/year for clothing + $0.2k/year for phone = $17.9/year_